LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W03-D1-SiteDesign+links.md

 ---
-title: Site Design and More on Hyperlinks
+title: Site Design + Hyperlinks
 description: How to design the structure and navigation of a web site.
 keywords: File, path, folder, link, nav, navigation, menu
 material: Lecture Notes